247Liveit/247Liveit/README.md

 a
 Whether you're a startup, a small business, or an enterprise, we're excited to work with you.
 Let's create exceptional digital experiences together! 🚀
 ## SOME OF OUR PROJECTS
-## 247LIVEIT
+## 247LIVEIT Dashboard for google analitics
-Alt Text, images/image.png
+!247LIVEIT Dashboard for google analitics, p1.png